Three Forks River and Arts Festival in Pullman, Washington

 The Annual Duck Race

-The rubber ducks, which are numbered for each donation, are leased into the South Fork, and then they drift to the Pullman Depot.
+The rubber ducks, which are numbered for each donation, are released into the South Fork, and then they drift to the Pullman Depot.
 There are three heats at 1:00 PM, 2:00 PM, and a final heat at 3:00 PM.